Flare576/switch-theme/README.md

 to your `.zshrc` or `.zshenv` to make the `st` function available, then from your command line you can run `st [dark|night]` or `st [light|day]` to switch all your tools to the provided theme.

+If you want to configure your terminal emulator, run `switch-theme -s` for initial setup.

 ## Themes